MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 No.  Dynamics 365 Remote Assist licenses must be assigned to an AAD account created in the tenant where Dynamics 365 Remote Assist will be used.

+## How do I file a support ticket?

+If you encounter an issue that blocks you from using the application and you don't see an answer on our user forum, please file a support ticket.
+Support will work directly with you and communicate daily until the issue is resolved.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]